Medically reviewed by Drugs.com. Last updated on Sep 19, 2023.

 - Pain, tenderness and swelling around the eyes, cheeks, nose or forehead.

-- Reduced sense of smell and taste in adults or cough in children
+- Reduced sense of smell and taste.

-Other signs and symptoms can include:
+Other symptoms can include:

-- Ear pain
+- Ear pain.

-- Sore throat
+- Sore throat.

-- Bad breath (halitosis)
+- Bad breath.

 When to see a doctor